visit-dav/visit/src/doc/tutorials/Scripting.rst

        # For moviemaking, you'll need to save off the image
        # SaveWindow()

-Using all of VisIt_'s Building Blocks
+Using all of VisIt_'s building blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example uses a Pseudocolor plot with a ThreeSlice operator applied to